Grieving Houston family still demanding accountability from UT, alumni group

 EXTRA: Read the Texas Cowboys' student organization discipline disposition

-About seven months after the suspension, the Texas Cowboys alumni group held a reunion at a bar on November 8.
+About seven months after the suspension, the Texas Cowboys alumni group held a reunion at the Headliners Club on November 8.
 The following day, game day, they met at the alumni association plaza, just across from the UT football stadium.

 "I'm disgusted by them.
 I'm repulsed by the fact that they would show up for an event like this.
 It's an insult to, to everybody, but us, the family, in particular," Shawn Cumberland said.